lokesh1729/lokesh1729-com-gatsby/content/posts/2019-07-19---how-i-lost-money-in-domain-flipping.md

 ---
 template: post
 title: My bitter experience in domaing flipping
-slug: domain-flipping
+slug: my-experience-in-domain-flipping
 socialImage: /media/domain-flipping.png
 draft: false
 date: 2019-07-19
 description: Greediness is a very dangerous in domain flipping.
-One should not expect high returns in less number of time.
-It takes number of years to get succeed in domain flipping.
+One should not expect high returns in less time.
+It takes a number of years to get succeed in domain flipping.
 In this post, I discuss how I burnt my hands in domain flipping.
-category: personal
+category: domain flipping
 tags:
-  - tips
   - domains
+  - domain-flipping
+  - business
+  - online-business
 ---

 ![banner representing domain flipping](/media/domain-flipping.png)